ofwonogodwin/christian_fellowship/README.md

-# Utamu Christian Fellowship Website(In development)
+# Utamu Christian Fellowship Website(In slow development)

 This is  simple and elegant Christian Fellowship Website built with Django.